Compiler: History

 The sentences in a language may be defined by a set of rules called a grammar.

-Backus–Naur form (BNF) describes the syntax of "sentences" of a language and was used for the syntax of Algol 60 by John Backus.
-The ideas derive from the context-free grammar concepts by Noam Chomsky, a linguist.
-"BNF and its extensions have become standard tools for describing the syntax of programming notations, and in many cases parts of compilers are generated automatically from a BNF description."
+Backus–Naur form (BNF) describes the syntax of "sentences" of a language.
+It was developed by John Backus and used for the syntax of Algol 60.
+The ideas derive from the context-free grammar concepts by linguist Noam Chomsky.
+"BNF and its extensions have become standard tools for describing the syntax of programming notations.
+In many cases, parts of compilers are generated automatically from a BNF description."